Whakapapa Visitor Centre

 During the 1960s and 1970s the rapid growth in popularity of skiing and outdoor recreation resulted in the village becoming an important service and administrative centre in the park.

-During these years much of the village as it is now was built: Park Headquarters and Chief Ranger's house (now the Department's Ruapehu Area offices and Tongariro National Park Visitor Centre), the Skotel hotel, Whakapapa holiday park, five club lodges, staff accommodation, workshops/service areas.
+During these years much of the village as it is now was built: Park Headquarters and Chief Ranger's house (now DOC's Ruapehu Area offices and Tongariro National Park Visitor Centre), the Skotel hotel, Whakapapa holiday park, five club lodges, staff accommodation, workshops/service areas.

 From State Highway 47 going north or south, take the clearly signposted turn-off onto State Highway 48.
 It is about a 4 hr 30 min drive from either Auckland or Wellington.